 The significance of designing and building the tallest building on Earth, costing over AED5.5 billion (US$1.5 billion), has become a matter of national pride making the protection of this national asset a priority to the government of the UAE, investors, and the tourism industry.

-Among those measures, a migrating corrosion inhibitor (MCI®) was added into the concrete mix.
-MCI® is developed and manufactured by the US-based Cortec Corporation, and utilizes bio-based renewable resources to provide corrosion protection to steel reinforcement.
+Among those measures, a migrating corrosion inhibitor (MCI®) was added to the concrete mix.
+MCI® is developed and manufactured by the US-based Cortec Corporation and utilizes bio-based renewable resources to provide corrosion protection to steel reinforcement.

 “In our region’s harsh environment, steel reinforcement can corrode rapidly, threatening structural strength and necessitating costly repair.
 Good engineering practice in designing for durability goes a long way in preserving structures and saving operating costs,” said Usama Jacir, general manager of Cortec Middle East.